mvonballmo/HFU_21H__JAS_20I_app/app-2020/README.md

 ### Run

 - Open a terminal
-- Execute `json-server ./app-2020/data.json --watch --port 3100` to start a mini JSON server
+- Execute `npx json-server ./app-2020/data.json --watch --port 3100` to start a mini JSON server
 - Open `app-2020/api.html` in a browser (no server required)